Krylov Subspace Acceleration for First-Order Splitting Methods in Convex Quadratic Programming: Numerical Benchmarks

-For our Krylov methods, we consistently found that using \(\texttt{mode} = \texttt{alt}\) in \Cref{alg:krylov-acc-optimisation} led to better performance over \(\texttt{mode} = \texttt{obv}\), so all results presented use the former.\footnote{This is an interesting result in itself, especially since the alternative formulation does not satisfy the conditions of \cite[Thm.~2.2]{walkerAndersonAccelerationFixedPoint2011} for GMRES-AA equivalence.
-We note that this has a similar flavour to the ``type-I'' Anderson-like scheme, which the authors of \cite{zhangGloballyConvergentTypeI2020} also derived using classical (type-II) AA's relationship with other methods (quasi-Newton, in that case).} Further, we use two Krylov variants differing on the frequency with which the method proposes an accelerated iterate, \ie differing \(\mathcal{G}\) in \Cref{alg:krylov-acc-optimisation}.
+We use two Krylov variants differing on the frequency with which the method proposes an accelerated iterate, \ie differing \(\mathcal{G}\) in \Cref{alg:krylov-acc-optimisation}.
 In one, we have \(\mathcal{G} = \{16\}\).
 This means that we only carry out the steps to propose an accelerated point once the Krylov basis matrix has been fully populated with 15 orthogonal vectors.
 In the other, we use \(\mathcal{G} = \{6, 11, 16\}\), proposing a new accelerated iterate 3 times per restart.
 The trade-off is as follows.
 Proposing accelerated points more frequently can be costlier, owing especially to additional applications of \(T\) in evaluating the candidate as well as the safeguard.
-However, this can mitigate issues caused by active set changes during the Arnoldi process, which perturb relation \eqref{eq:arnoldi-relation} and often render subsequent candidates before the next restart unusable.\footnote{Intriguingly, this is not always the case.
-We occasionally find accelerated points of good quality following a perturbed Arnoldi process, even though our method does nothing to address the perturbations.
-Literature on this behaviour exists, though we have not made explicit use of it; see \cite{simonciniTheoryInexactKrylov2003}.} In figures we denote these variants with ``\(\text{tries}=1\)'' and ``\(\text{tries}=3\)'' respectively.
+However, this can mitigate issues caused by active set changes during the Arnoldi process, which perturb relation \eqref{eq:arnoldi-relation} and often render subsequent candidates before the next restart unusable.\footnote{This is not always the case: we occasionally observe accelerated points of good quality following a perturbed Arnoldi process.
+Perturbation analysis of Krylov methods can be found in \cite{simonciniTheoryInexactKrylov2003}.} In figures we denote these variants with ``\(\text{tries}=1\)'' and ``\(\text{tries}=3\)'' respectively.\footnote{Memory size 15 is large enough to explore the use of several Krylov acceleration attempts per restart, without becoming too vulnerable to stale Jacobians.
+For reference, \texttt{SCS} and \texttt{COSMO} use 10 by default.}

 We use an efficient type-II AA implementation with restarted memory and QR-based least squares solution, provided in the \href{https://github.com/oxfordcontrol/COSMOAccelerators.jl}{\texttt{COSMOAccelerators.jl}} package and used in the \texttt{COSMO} solver.
 This can mostly be thought of as plugged into \Cref{alg:krylov-acc-optimisation} in lieu of our proposed Krylov acceleration steps, but a couple of differences are worth noting.
 For one, we let the type-II AA method propose an iterate every time the accelerator is updated with a new input/output pair (unlike in our Krylov method, this alone does \textit{not} require applying \(T\)).
 Besides the obvious analogue, we also use a variant of AA which only lets the acceleration module ``see'' every 10\textsuperscript{th} iterate.
 This is equivalent to applying AA to the composition \(T^{10}\), and it is used by default in \texttt{SCS} as a way to mitigate numerical issues associated with near collinearity of residuals \cite{scs}.
 In figures we denote these variants with ``\(\text{interval}= 1\)'' and ``\(\text{interval}= 10\)'' respectively.